AndyT94/KrustyKookiesSwedenAB/README.md

 The relations are in BCNF since they have no functional dependencies except for the key dependencies.

 ## SQL statements
+The SQL statements for creating the tables can be seen below.

 ```
 CREATE TABLE Customers (
   customer_name      TEXT,